abhisakh/Titanic/README.md

 this tool allows you to search, summarize, and visualize ship metadata and movement data using simple commands.

 ---
+## 🧠 Learn & Practice with Ship Data CLI

+The Ship Data CLI project is an excellent learning resource for anyone looking to strengthen their Python scripting, data analysis, and command-line application design skills.
+It combines real-world data exploration with structured programming techniques and visualization tools — all within an interactive terminal-based interface.

+### 🎯 What You’ll Learn

+- ⚙️ Command-Line Programming — Learn how to build a fully interactive CLI with command parsing, help menus, and user prompts.
+- 🧩 Dispatcher Pattern Design — Replace long if-elif command chains with a clean, scalable command dispatcher, a professional approach to CLI logic.
+- 📊 Data Analysis in Python — Explore and summarize real datasets (ships, countries, and types) using built-in Python tools and data structures.
+- 🗺️ Data Visualization with Matplotlib — Generate meaningful visual outputs like speed histograms and ship position maps from latitude and longitude data.
+- 🧠 File I/O & JSON Handling — Load, parse, and validate structured JSON data using reusable functions and type-safe methods.
+- 🧱 Modular Code Architecture — Learn how to separate your CLI logic, data loading, and plotting functions into individual modules for cleaner project organization.
+- 🧰 PEP8 & Type Hinting — Practice writing clean, maintainable, and well-documented Python code using docstrings and type annotations.

+### 🚀 Why This Project Stands Out

+This project goes beyond basic scripting — it introduces the engineering mindset behind building real-world, extensible command-line applications.
+It helps learners connect data engineering, visualization, and software design in one cohesive experience.

+🧩 Key Takeaways

+✅ Build an interactive CLI data analysis tool from scratch.
+✅ Learn to implement the dispatcher pattern for elegant command handling.
+✅ Use Matplotlib to create publication-quality plots directly from the terminal.
+✅ Practice JSON data manipulation and visual storytelling with data.

+---

 ## 📌 Features